-The Interconnection requests in the LG&E/KU GI study queue will be processed in the queue order as posted on the OASIS in accordance with LG&E/KU's LGIP.
+The interconnection requests in the LG&E/KU GI study queue will be processed in the order as posted on OASIS in accordance with the OATT.

-However, the ITO may initiate ISISs or IFESs or IFSs for several GIs concurrently (not a cluster study) in GI queue order to accelerate the GI queue processing.
+The ITO may concurrently perform SIS, FES, and/or FS for several GIs (not a cluster study) in the GI queue in order to accelerate the GI queue processing.
 The ITO will start a new study only after all higher queued GI requests' studies are already started or in progress.
-The ITO will perform a study for each of the GI requests independently and determine their required network upgrades for the interconnection service individually.
-The ISISs will include all higher queued GI projects even if network upgrades for any of these higher queued GIs are not known or available at the commencement of the study.
+The ITO will perform a study for each of the GI requests independently and determine any required Network Upgrades for the interconnection service individually.
+The SIS will include all higher queued GI projects even if Network Upgrades for any of these higher queued GIs are not known or available at the commencement of the study.